-The purpose of this course is to provide a solid foundation in Java programming language.
-Program planning, object oriented design, and Java language syntax are emphasized.
-This course will prepare students for advanced study of Java as well as introduce students in other fields of computer study to general object programming.
-If students do not have previous programming experience, CIS112 is required as a prerequisite.
+The purpose of this course is to provide a solid foundation in the Java programming language.
+Program planning, object oriented design, and Java language syntax will be emphasized.
+This course will prepare students for advanced study of the Java language as well as introduce students in other fields of computer study to general object programming.
+If students do not have any previous programming experience, CIS112 is required as a prerequisite.